Diziano/docker-laravel/README.md

 # Generates configuration caching to increase performance
 docker exec app php artisan config:cache
 ```
-This is ready, go to http://localhost or http://your_server_ip to see the Laravel screen runnin
+This is ready, go to http://localhost or http://your_server_ip to see the Laravel screen running

 ```
 ### Configure database